WE ARE LOOKING FOR VOLUNTEERS FOR THE MEDICAL TEAM FROM AUGUST 1ST 2018.

 The medical team runs evening shifts located at a medical cabin in the camp, seven days per week.
 As a volunteer, your shifts consist of running walk-in hours for primary and emergency care.
 The patients mostly originate from the Middle East, other parts of Asia and sub-Saharan Africa.
 The variety in complaints is wide; from flu-like symptoms and relatively simple problems to severely ill patients and acute psychological complaints.

-Who do we look for for the medical shifts on Lesvos?
+Who do we welcome to the medical team on Lesvos?

-The Boat Refugee foundation owes their reason for existence to the dedication of the many volunteers and donors.
-Without them, we would not be able to carry out our work.
-We wish to spend the available funds to supplies for refugees as much as possible.
-For this reasons, we ask all our volunteers to pay their own travel and stay.
-There is a volunteer house on both islands where volunteers can stay for 17 euro per night.
-This amount includes transportation on the island, and excludes meals.
-After a month, the costs for stay (accommodation and transportation) are free.
-In addition, all volunteers are responsible for their own travel insurance and possible vaccinations.
+Boat Refugee Foundation owes her reason for existence to the dedication of many volunteers and donors.
+We would not be able to do this work without them.
+We want to spend as many available funds as possible on the help for refugees.
+Therefore, we ask all volunteers to pay their own travel and accommodation expenses.
+Our volunteer house on the island provides accommodation for all volunteers, for a fixed amount per night.
+For more information about that, please click the link below.
+Moreover, volunteers are responsible for their own travel insurance and possible vaccinations.